jade-e-mcdermott/devops-code-challenge/README.md

 ## Back End
 http://lightfeather-backend.eba-76pas3ki.us-west-2.elasticbeanstalk.com/

 # Deployment Tools and Setup
 To re-create this environment on an Ubuntu machine you will need:
 * AWS CLI
-* AWS Elastic Beanstalk CI (Its installed separately)
+* AWS Elastic Beanstalk CL I (Its installed separately)

 Once you have those tools installed, you will need to perform the following steps on your first deployment:
 * Create an AWS S3 bucket configured for use as a static website.